VT-ICAT/ICAT-Documentation/README.md

 # Guidelines for Contributing to the Repository

 1. Avoid using spaces in file names.
-This will make working with git much harder.
+Spaces can make working with git (or in a shell) much harder.
 Use hyphens instead: This-is-a-file.txt, instead of "This is a file.txt"

 2. When making commits, make sure to include enough information so we know what changed from the previous version.
 Be specific!
 This will make our lives easier when it comes to documenting our documentation.